 One of the most distinctive features of a Formula 1 car is the open cockpit, which allows the driver to be fully exposed to the elements and gives them a clear view of the track ahead.
 The driver sits in a low-slung seat that is designed to be as comfortable and supportive as possible, and they are surrounded by a roll cage for safety.

 Formula One cars are aerodynamically designed to provide the least resistance as they cut through the air.
 The feature not only helps them attain great speeds but also to consume less fuel as well as to get a better grip on the tarmac.

-A formula one car produces 5G of down force on an average.
-It means that 5 times the weight of the car is pressing down on the track This gives the tyres traction and prevents the car from skidding on bends and sharp corners.
-The down force also allows the drivers to take corners and bends at speed much higher than we could in our streetcars.
+A Formula One car produces 5G of downforce on average.
+It means that five times the weight of the car is pressing down on the track.
+This gives the tyres traction and prevents the car from skidding on bends and sharp corners.
+The downforce also allows the drivers to take corners and bends at speeds much higher than we could in our road cars.

 Formula 1 Engines